 Data intelligence is not just about dashboards.
 It depends on clean data, governed data, contextual data, and operational data.
 Process flow provides that context.

-Why Process Flow Matters for Data Intelligence
+Why Your Process Flow Is Key to Data Intelligence

 Most enterprise data is disconnected from the process that created it.